hikeventures/hikeventures.github.io/_posts/trips/2017-07-13-archipelago-national-park.markdown

 layout: post
 image: https://farm5.staticflickr.com/4229/35871086005_c61f3867b2_k.jpg
 ---

-The last 3 days I have been on a bicylce trip together with [Caj](https://www.hutkai.fi) in the Archipelago National Park.
-This year we decided to travel along a new route which might probably replace the old route which [I have traveled](http://www.hikeventures.com/archipelago-trail/) last year with my bicycle.
+The last three days I have been on a bicycle trip together with [Caj](https://www.hutkai.fi) in the Archipelago National Park.
+This year we decided to travel along a new route which might probably replace the old route which [I traveled](http://www.hikeventures.com/archipelago-trail/) last year with my bicycle.

-There were two major differences - namely there were more services on the way but it was also more expensive to travel the new route.
+There were two major differences - namely, there were more services on the way, but it was also more expensive to travel the new route.

 The new route goes from Turku to Pensar, Korpoström, Aspö, [Örö](http://www.hikeventures.com/Oro/) (which I also visited last year with my packraft) and then back to Kasnäs where you can either take the bus (around 20 EUR) or cycle back to Turku (around 90 km).